-St. Joseph's/Candler earns fourth Magnet Recognition for Nursing Excellence
+St. Joseph's/Candler earns fifth Magnet Recognition for Nursing Excellence

-For the fourth time, nurses at St. Joseph’s/Candler have proven to provide the highest level of nursing care, earning The American Nurses Credentialing Center’s (ANCC) Magnet Recognition for Nursing Excellence.
-The health care system first earned Magnet Recognition in 2002, and was re-recognized in 2006, 2010 and 2015.
-There are only 29 other health systems in the world who have earned a fourth designation.
-St. Joseph’s/Candler is one of only seven Magnet-designated facilities in Georgia and among more than 400 in the world.
+For the fifth time, nurses at St. Joseph’s/Candler have proven to provide the highest level of nursing care, earning The American Nurses Credentialing Center’s (ANCC) Magnet Recognition for Nursing Excellence.
+The health care system first earned Magnet Recognition in 2002, and was re-recognized in 2006, 2010, 2015 and 2020.
+There are only 22 other health systems in the world who have earned a fifth designation.
+St. Joseph’s/Candler is one of only seven Magnet-designated facilities in Georgia and among more than 500 in the world.

-How St. Joseph’s/Candler earned its fourth Magnet Recognition
+How St. Joseph’s/Candler earned its fifth Magnet Recognition

 St. Joseph’s/Candler showed the Magnet appraisers how our nurses were able to improve patient outcomes.
 To achieve initial Magnet recognition and then re-designation, organizations must pass a rigorous and lengthy process that demands widespread participation from leadership and staff.
 The process begins with the submission of an electronic application, followed by written documentation demonstrating qualitative and quantitative evidence regarding patient care and outcomes.
 If scores from the written documentation fall within a range of excellence, an onsite visit will occur to thoroughly assess the applicant.
 After this rigorous onsite review process, the Commission on Magnet will review the completed appraisal report and vote to determine whether Magnet recognition will be granted.